All About the Pop Music Song Heart Ereki Also Known as Heart Electric Released by Japanese Pop Music Group Akb48

 Type B Cover for Heart Ereki

-Heart Ereki & the Significance of the Music Video
+Heart Ereki and the Significance of the Music Video

 Heart Electric was released on October 30, 2013 and there were several editions of this single.
 These included 4 regular editions, 4 limited editions and a theater edition as well.
 The music video for this song made a premiere appearance at an AKB48 handshake event at the Osaka Dome.
 The basic description for the video is that it is described as a group of girls that are competing for individuality in a group called “The G. Fingers.”
 The costume designs for all of the girls are described as being “Group Sounds Conscious.”
 The clothes for these AKB48 girls were designed with having red and blue colors in mind.
 Group sounds is a genre of Japanese rock music.